Main Policy Content

 - Unwanted advances or flirtation with staff or users

 - Attempts to intimidate staff or users to obtain preferential treatment or access to services

 - Vagrancy, sleeping*

 Difficult behavior may be confronted in much the same manner as disruptive behavior, by first alerting the individual(s) that the behavior is making others uncomfortable and requesting that the behavior stop.
-Persistent difficult behavior may require the intervention of University Police/Campus Security or Judicial Affairs, or may indicate emotional or psychological issues.
+Persistent difficult behavior may require the intervention of University Police/Campus Security or the Office of Student Conduct or may indicate emotional or psychological issues.